What are classroom dynamics?

 This is classroom dynamics.
 It’s about the ways the people within a class interact with each other.
 It’s how they talk and how they act; it’s how they show their feelings and opinions; it’s how they behave as a group.

 Managing classroom dynamics is also something that takes up significant lesson time.
 We all do things in class that are not directly related to learning English, but rather are focused on the social aspects of the group, such as managing behaviours, reacting to tensions, and generating interest, for example.
 But so much of what we do is instinctive and happens ‘in the moment’.
 It might be useful however to take a moment and look at the issues in a more structured way.

-In other words, in addition to our competences of content knowledge (grammar, lexis, etc.), and teaching skills, what skills, attitudes and strategies exist that can help us to ‘generate a psychological climate conducive to high quality learning’ (Underhill 1999: 130)?
+In other words, in addition to our competencies of content knowledge (grammar, lexis, etc.), and teaching skills, what skills, attitudes and strategies exist that can help us to ‘generate a psychological climate conducive to high-quality learning’ (Underhill 1999: 130)?

 There are good reasons for focusing on this: